The Complexity of Graph Exploration Games: Hamiltonian Problems

 \section{Hamiltonian Problems}

 The second class of problems are Hamiltonian problems.
-The class of online Hamiltonian problems can be interpreted as decision variants of graph exploration, which asks for a search sequence visiting all vertices of the graph.
+These problems can be interpreted as decision variants of Graph Exploration, which ask for a search sequence visiting all vertices of the graph.
 The \otsg{} is the corresponding cost variant.
 We start with the \ouhpg, which is defined as follows.